 “Yeah, it’s Jackson.
 What about you?”
 He swivels on his stool and our knees touch briefly.
 I feel a jolt of electricity shoot straight to my core, and to add to that, he reaches out to shake my hand.
 I hesitate for a second, thinking that I don’t want to touch him, but that it would be weird not to shake it.
 I lift my hand up and place it in his.

 I feel another zing as our hands touch, and my legs squeeze together imperceptibly—or so I thought before I saw the corner of his mouth twitch up.
 His warm hand enwraps mine and I can feel the roughness of his skin against the softness of mine.
 I imagine what it would be like for him to envelop his whole body around mine, skin to skin, in my bed.
 But, once again, my eyes widen and I shake the thoughts away.
-When I realize we’ve been holding hands for way too long to even be considered a handshake, I pull it out.
+When I realize we’ve been holding hands for way too long to be considered a handshake anymore, I pull it out.

 “Ava.
 I’m Ava.”
 I whisper a little lower than I’d intended to.